aleios-cloud/sls-dev-tools/README.md

-  -i, --interval <interval>     interval of graphs, in seconds -p, --profile <profile>       aws profile name to use -h, --help                    output usage information
+  -i, --interval <interval>     interval of graphs, in seconds -p, --profile <profile>       aws profile name to use -h, --help                    output usage information -l, --location                location of your serverless project (default is current directory)
 ```

 # A note on AWS API calls and pricing